 Vice President of Information Technology, UPS

 UPS (NYSE: UPS) is a global leader in logistics, offering a broad range of solutions including transporting packages and freight; facilitating international trade, and deploying advanced technology to more efficiently manage the world of business.
-Headquartered in Atlanta, UPS serves more than 220 countries and territories worldwide.
-The company can be found on the web at ups.com and its corporate blog can be found at longitudes.ups.com.
-To get UPS news direct, follow @UPS_News on Twitter.
+UPS serves more than 220 countries and territories worldwide.
+Headquartered in Atlanta, UPS has 435,000 employees globally.

 With the explosive growth of global e-commerce, UPS sought to meet the needs of both merchants and consumers by creating solutions to “deliver packages where you are, not where you aren’t.”